ruionwriting/ubuntu-dev-ops-toolkit/docs/create-new-virtual-machine.md

 ![image](https://user-images.githubusercontent.com/1220067/177010437-53a7123b-9d2a-4b23-b756-5c516e68cbeb.png)

 Adjust the path according to your preference and hit `Next`.
-We're almost and it's time to customize the harware:
+We're almost and it's time to customize the hardware:

 ![image](https://user-images.githubusercontent.com/1220067/177010481-a528991a-0bd2-4e52-a695-6bafadfbce4c.png)

 Hit `Customize Hardware ...`.
 Now:

 * Select _Processors_ and tick _Virtualize Intel VT-x/EPT or AMD-V/RV1_ under _Virtualization engine_.
-This is required for nested virtualisation
+This is required for nested virtualization
 * Select _New CD/DVD (SATA)_ and select your ISO image file.
 This is required for the operating install
 * Select _Display_ and ensure that _Accelerate 3D graphics_ is ticked, _Graphics memory_ is set to the maximum and that the _Stretch mode_ is set to _Keep aspect ratio stretch_